 In addition to reliability problems, transit routes are neither frequent enough nor stop in enough places to provide useful access to destinations.
 The current fixed routes operate year-round during the day but only connect and overlap at the Transit Hub; the Blue Route only serves the northwest area while the Red Route serves the southern half of Northfield.
 Therefore, people using transit either must plan trips carefully to make transfers or they may have to wait extended amounts of time for the next bus.
-Buses are not available before 6 a.m. or after 6 p.m., limiting the ability for second- and third-shift workers to use transit.
+For people who do not work 9-to-5 jobs, no service is available.